Leader of rebels who toppled Syrian President Bashar Assad is named country's interim president

 The Kurdish-led Syrian Democratic Forces were not present at Wednesday's meeting of the country’s armed factions Wednesday and there was no immediate comment from the group.

-At the World Economic Forum’s annual meeting in Davos this month, Asaad al-Shibani, Syria’s new foreign minister and HTS official, said the country needs the international community's help as it begins rebuilding after nearly 14 years of brutal civil war.
+At the World Economic Forum’s annual meeting in Davos this month, Asaad al-Shibani, Syria’s new foreign minister and HTS official, said the country needs the international community's help as it begins rebuilding after the brutal civil war.

 Sewell reported from Beirut.